-- 3. The SMEMS team shall determine actions plans, to include responsible parties, to address risks and opportunities to avoid and/or mitigate risks. - 4.
-Consider occasions where the Division does not have a degree of management control or influence over the risk for future review.
+- 3. The SMEMS team shall determine actions plans to address risks and opportunities to avoid and/or mitigate risks. - 4.
+Consider occasions where the Division does not have a degree of management control or influence over the risk for future review. - 5.
+Consider both harmful and beneficial environmental impacts when determining risks.

-- 5. Consider both harmful and beneficial environmental impacts when determining risks. - 6.
-Consider and incorporate risks into objectives and targets. - 7.
-The SMEMS team shall integrate and implement the action plans in the SMEMS process, evaluate the effectiveness of these actions, and consider residual risk thereafter. - 8.
+- 6. Consider and incorporate risks into objectives and targets. - 7.
+Consider the risk of not meeting the needs and expectations of interested parties. - 8.
 The SMEMS team shall integrate and implement the action plans in the SMEMS process and evaluate the effectiveness of these actions - 9.
 Review Division's activities and risks at least annually, when changes occur to processes and equipment, or other relevant areas.